Phalcode/gamevault-docs/docs/server-docs/updating-games.md

 ## Changing or Moving a Game

 Changing or moving a game is also a breeze.
-As long as the **path** or **the combination of title and release year** of the moved or renamed file matches the old file, Crackpipe's indexer will recognize it as an update.
+As long as the **path** or **the combination of title and release year** of the moved or renamed file matches the old file, GameVault's indexer will recognize it as an update.
 The same game entity will be updated with the new file's information, while preserving any progress associated with the game.